 Chicago Central Eurasia Group

 The Chicago Central Eurasia Group (CCEG) comprises a core of academic experts who serve advisory roles to those trying to understand situations and trends regarding regional economies, politics, and stability.
 Our advisory services are available for individuals and concerns according to clients’ requests.
-CCEG will tailor services to specific client interests regarding phenomena as diverse as cultural-historical expertise to commercial law to analyses of political regimes and market tendencies.
+CCEG will tailor services to specific client interests regarding phenomena as diverse as cultural-historical expertise, commercial law, analyses of political regimes, and market tendencies.
 While we are not limited to the Chicago area, we are based in Chicago.

 CCEG Executive Board